Winston Shepard: Southland Sharks (2022)

 On May 6, 2022, Shepard signed with the Southland Sharks for the rest of the 2022 New Zealand NBL season.

 Macau Black Bears (2023)

 In January 2023, Shepard played one game for the Macau Black Bears in the 2023 ABL season.

+FUS Rabat (2023)

+In October 2023, Shepard made his debut for FUS Rabat of the Division Excellence.
+He also played for FUS in the Road to BAL tournament.